Dill Pickle Roasted Chickpeas are a perfect party appetizer for entertaining or as a healthy snack for the big game!

 Instructions

 - Drain and rinse the chickpeas.
 Place them between two clean towels or paper towels and gently pat dry, removing as much moisture as you can.
 (If you want to remove the skins, press more firmly to peel many of them off.
-Leaving the skin on will provide a little extra crunch and fiber - this is a preference decision).
+Leaving the skin on will provide a little extra crunch and fiber – this is a preference decision).30 ounces garbanzo beans

-- Toss the dried chickpeas with the pickle brine, olive oil, and salt.
+- Toss the dried chickpeas with the pickle brine, olive oil, and salt.2 Tablespoons pickle brine, 1 Tablespoon olive oil, 1/2 teaspoon salt

 - Spread the chickpeas out on a silicon baking mat lined baking sheet (or spray tin foil with cooking spray).

 - Put the cooked chickpeas in a small bowl.
-Add the dill leaf.
+Add the dried dill weed.
 If the beans are dry, add just a touch of oil or pickle brine for the dill to stick.
 Toss to coat.
 Adjust seasoning as desired with additional salt or dill as desired.
-Let cool outside of a container or bag as any trapped heat will soften the beans again.
+Let cool outside of a container or bag as any trapped heat will soften the beans again.1 teaspoon dried dill weed

 Is one serving really 1500 calories?
 There’s no way!